decidables/decidables/sites/detectable/src/task.md

 :::ui

-Press :ui[Run] to show the stimulus, :ui[Pause] to temporarily freeze it, or :ui[Reset] to start over with a new stimulus.
+Press :button[Run] to show the stimulus, :button[Pause] to temporarily freeze it, or :button[Reset] to start over with a new stimulus.

-To respond, press the :ui[Present] or :ui[Absent] button.
+To respond, press the :button[Present] or :button[Absent] button.

 :::